Boccca2014/CodeGra.de/docs/user/notifications.rst

 - **Off**: Never send a notification for this type of event.

-.. note:: When you set the **author** event to **direct**, you may not receive an e-mail directly when the event is triggered.
+.. note:: When you set the **author** event to **direct**, you may not receive an email directly when the event is triggered.
 This can happen, for example, when a teaching assistant places some feedback on your submission, but you do not have permission to see feedback before the assignment is set to "done"; by default students do not have this permission.